 Jesus did not heal every person with whom he came into contact, nor does he heal every Christian now.
 It is not his will to remove all suffering in this age.
 God sometimes does not heal the faithful and obedient, not because he does not love, but because in his great love he wants eternal life for you.
 To gain that eternal life takes faith — the faith that comes, sometimes to our chagrin, through suffering illness and death.
 Jesus Christ himself suffered in excruciating pain and humility to become the firstborn of many brothers and sisters.
 As Hebrews 2:9-10 makes clear, he became “perfect through sufferings.”
 We all must become perfect through suffering, even if that means the suffering of disease.

 Christians know that every prayer they pray for help in time of need is predicated upon God’s will and his overall view of what is in our ultimate — not necessarily our immediate — best interest.
 But when it comes to sickness and disease and healing, these things are hard to remember.

-But we need to remember that illness is a trial like any other.
-And just as in any other trial, we must trust that God will do what is best in our lives.
-In reality, saying we must trust that God knows what is best for us in the long run is merely another way of saying we must have faith — not simply for healing, but for God’s overall direction in our lives.
+But illness is a trial like any other.
+Just as in any other trial, we must trust that God will do what is best in our lives.
+This is merely another way of saying that we must have faith — not simply for healing, but for God’s overall direction in our lives.

 Correct understanding of key scriptures